 The same goes for your meals.
 If you are sick of eating plain steamed broccoli and chicken breast then stop eating it and try out some healthy meals that actually taste good!
 If you are stuck for ideas then ask friends for healthy recipes, look on Pinterest, or purchase my 30 Day “Reset” Clean Eating Program.

 My 30-Day “Reset” Clean Eating Program is designed to reduce the packaged, toxic foods you’re eating and replace them with clean, REAL foods.
 But it’s not just recipes and meal plans, it’s also tips, strategies, how-tos, food swaps, grocery shopping guides, food journals, exercise planners, and more!
-By reducing the toxins in our food, it will decrease your toxic load and help your body and skin to function better.
+Reducing the toxins in our food, will decrease our toxic load and help your body and skin to function better.

 Tip #2: Create a schedule and stick to it

 I think this is the biggest thing that helps me to stay on track; I create a schedule and stick to it.
 I know for myself if I was to just wing things and not stick to a schedule then I would struggle to get my exercise done, and this might be the same for some of you too.
 Life gets busy and it’s easy to find others things to do if we don’t make our exercise a priority.
 Schedule it like you would anything else and make time for it.

 Again, the same goes for your food.
 Sit down one day of the week and plan out your meals so you know what you will be eating during the week.
 From this plan, write a shopping list and then do a big grocery shopping excursion.